Scientific Name

 Description

-Aeonium spathulatum is a succulent shrub with spoon-shaped leaves arranged in rosettes at the end of the branches.
-It grows up to 3 feet (90 cm) tall.
-Leaves are up to 1.2 inches (3 cm) long and slightly sticky to the touch.
-They are green, becoming slightly red when exposed to intense light.
-The plant will bloom within a few years.
-Flowers are golden yellow, star-shaped, and appear in spring.
+Aeonium spathulatum is a small, densely branched succulent shrub with spoon-shaped leaves arranged in rosettes at the end of the branches.
+It grows up to 2 feet (60 cm) tall.
+Rosettes are flattish to distinctly cup-shaped, up to 2 inches (5 cm) in diameter, with inner leaves more or less erect.
+The leaves are up to 1 inch (2.5 cm) long, up to 0.4 inches (1 cm) wide, and slightly sticky to the touch.
+They are green, becoming slightly red when exposed to intense light, with conspicuous longitudinal brownish tannic stripes on the lower surface and bead-shaped cilia along the margins.

 Hardiness